 Step 4 – Place Heart Painting on a Paper Towel to Dry (optional)

-Place heart saint painting project on an old towel or a paper towel to dry so the colors don’t bleed too much into the cardstock.
+Place your heart saint painting project on an old towel or a paper towel to dry so the colors don’t bleed too much into the cardstock.

 Raised salt paintings don’t last that long.
 They crack and become a mess in a short time.
 Creating them is more about the process than the product.

 Related: Best Flower Art Projects